After the player evaluations end, the celebration begins for Kraken and fans in NHL expansion draft

 With limited options — the other 31 teams can protect seven forwards, three defensemen and one goalie — he assembled a mix of up-and-comers and seasoned veterans.
 But perhaps as conspicuous as who was on the roster (such as former Norris Award winner Mark Giordano) was who wasn’t.

 In terms of name recognition, Canadiens goalie Carey Price — a former NHL MVP — was probably the biggest in the draft.
-But the Kraken steered clear of the 33-year-old — who suffered a knee injury that may cause him to miss the beginning of next season — and selected Joey Daccord (Blackhawks) and Vitek Vanecek (Capitals) instead.
+But the Kraken steered clear of the 33-year-old — who suffered a knee injury that might cause him to miss the beginning of next season — and selected Joey Daccord (Senators) and Vitek Vanecek (Capitals) instead.

 A reporter asked Francis about passing on well-known veteran goalies.

-“I assume you mean Carey Price?,” Francis said to laughs.
+“I assume you mean Carey Price?”
+Francis said to laughs.
 “Anytime you hear Carey Price’s name and everything he’s done, you have to seriously have that consideration, and we did.
 We had those conversations.”

 In the end, though, Francis went with the younger, cheaper options.